Resource extraction has climate impacts.

 Unfortunately the Trump administration is trying to repeal the rule.
-Current EPA Administrator Scott Pruitt first attempted a 90-day delay of the rule under the Clean Air Act, but the court of appeals blocked the delay.
+Former EPA Administrator Scott Pruitt first attempted a 90-day delay of the rule under the Clean Air Act, but the court of appeals blocked the delay.
 As a result, portions of the rule went into effect in August 2017.
 At the end of 2017, EPA sought additional comments in preparation for a renewed attempt at delaying and ultimately repealing the rule.
-In summer/fall of 2018, we expect the Trump administration to rescind the existing EPA methane rule in two parts:

 The Bureau of Land Management (BLM)’s Methane Waste Prevention rule — which applies to new and existing oil and gas facilities on public lands owned by all Americans — requires operators to monitor for leaks and repair them (LDAR); it also places limits on venting and flaring.

 The Trump administration is trying to roll back the BLM rule too.
 It was first threatened by the Congressional Review Act in May 2017, but the vote failed (49-51).
 Interior Secretary Ryan Zinke then attempted to delay the rule for one year, but the US District Court in California struck down that delay under the Administrative Procedures Act, putting parts of the rule in effect.
 However, in December 2017, Zinke simply proposed another rule delaying the BLM methane.
 States and environmental groups filed new lawsuits in California.
 On February 23, 2018, the Court temporarily stopped BLM from delaying the rule.
 Though the day before, BLM published a proposed rule to rescind all of the critical elements of the rule.